lucianodato/noise-repellent/README.md

 # noise-repellent

-An lv2 spectral noise reduction plugin inspired in GWC and Audacity noise reduction modules with some extras.
+An lv2 spectral noise reduction plugin.

 For debian based systems you will need this packages to compile: lv2-dev lv2-c++-tools libfftw3-dev